abbiewade/abbiewade.github.io/smartalarmclock.md

 # Building a Smart Alarm Clock

 If you are anything like me you hate waking up in the mornings and your alarm clock is your worst nightmare.
-The dreaded _beep. beep. beep._ in the morning is enough to drive anyone insane.
+The dreaded _"beep. beep. beep."_ in the morning is enough to drive anyone insane.
 But how does it all work?
 Is there a way we can make it smarter to maximise the amount of sleep you can get every morning?

 This tutorial aims to answer all your questions about how an alarm clock works and what you can do to maximise your sleeping time.
 So, in this tutorial we are going to build a smart alarm clock from the ground up!
 What this means is we are going to start with simple electronic components and first build a _dumb_ alarm clock.
 Once we complete this challenge, we are then going to take what we originally built and connect it to the internet to make it _smart_.